Cirkit Designer Logo

 Important Considerations and Best Practices

 The default charging current is 1A.
 To adjust it, replace the onboard resistor (Rprog) with a different value.
-Refer to the TP4056 datasheet for resistor values corresponding to specific charging currents.
+Refer to the TP4056 datasheet for resistor values corresponding to desired current levels.

 • Battery Protection: